Railroad Beginnings in California

 The discovery of gold in California near Sutter's Mill in Coloma, east of Sacramento, on January 24, 1848 brought a huge number of people lured by the promise of "gold laying in the streams" into California during 1849.
 An estimated 55,000 arrived by overland routes and another 25,000 by sea.
 Transportation from the mines to the Sacramento River became increasingly important.
 Freight wagons and stagecoaches provided transportation to the mining camps over the often rugged roads.

 Sacramento Valley Railroad

-The SVRR was acquired by the Central Pacific Railroad in August, 1865.
+The SVRR was acquired by Leland Stanford of the Central Pacific Railroad in August, 1865.
 In 1877 the line was consolidated into the Sacramento & Placerville Railroad.